Why does the DMV suspend a Driver License for Dementia?

-Just because a person has been diagnosed with Dementia or Alzheimer’s does not mean they automatically must stop driving.
+Just because a person has been diagnosed with Dementia does not mean they automatically must stop driving.
 30% of people who are diagnosed with this disorder are fully capable of safe driving.

 Over a lifetime of driving, many people consider driving to be an automatic function.
-The truth is, however, safe driving is actually a multi-faceted skill that requires quick reasoning and thought processing, combined with need for good vision, hearing and manual dexterity.
+The truth is; however, safe driving is actually a multi-faceted skill that requires quick reasoning and thought processing, combined with the need for good vision, hearing, and manual dexterity.
+The need to perceive danger and the ability to react quickly is critical.
 While safe driving may seem like a natural function to an experienced driver, it is actually a quite complex task.

-A person diagnosed with Dementia or Alzheimer’s disease may have difficulty with:
+A person diagnosed with Dementia may have difficulty with:

 - Attention and Concentration: This is critical as the driver must be able to evaluate roadway conditions and be able to move between several different driving tasks.